learn-co-curriculum/python-p4-deploying-flask-react-app-to-render/README.md

 When working in the **development** environment, a typical workflow for adding new features to a React application is something like this:

-- Run `npm start` to run a development server
+- Run `npm start` to run a development server.
-- Make changes to the app by editing the files
+- Make changes to the app by editing the files.
-- View those changes in the browser
+- View those changes in the browser.

 To enable this _excellent_ developer experience, Create React App uses [webpack](https://webpack.js.org/) under the hood to create a development server